Shaptic/starkle/README.md

-# Sfarkle: Farkle on the Stellar Network
+# Starkle: Farkle on the Stellar Network

 Farkle is a dice game played between two players where you try to rack up points by creating combinations of dice during your rolls.

 ## Rules + Scoring

-Rules can depend on the variation you're playing, but the rules in this variant are based directly on the rules in [_Kingdom Come Deliverance 2_](https://www.ign.com/wikis/kingdom-come-deliverance-2/How_to_Play_Dice).
+Rules can depend on the variation you're playing, but the rules in this variant are based directly on the rules in [_Kingdom Come: Deliverance 2_](https://www.ign.com/wikis/kingdom-come-deliverance-2/How_to_Play_Dice).
 To make a long story short:

 * 1s are worth 100
 * 5s are worth 50